 Thermal radiation from the sun is known as solar radiation.
 The earth, in a nearly circular orbit around the sun, is subject to a nearly constant flux of solar radiation.
 Solar radiation has a broad intensity peak spanning visible wavelengths.
 At visible wave lengths the earth's atmosphere is relatively transparent.
 Part of the solar radiation is reflected into space.
 The remaining solar radiation is absorbed by the earth.
 Reference: The Atmospheric Absorption Spectrum

-Bond Albedo is defined as the fraction Fr of the total solar radiation power, that is incident on the Earth, which is reflected into space.
+Planetary Albedo or Bond Albedo is defined as the fraction Fr of the total solar radiation power, that is incident on the Earth, which is reflected into space.
 Local albedo is subject to geographic and time variation due to changing cloud cover, changing snow cover, changing ice cover and changing vegetation color.
-The average value of the Earth's bond albedo measured during the period late 1998 to early 2001 was found to be about 0.297 +/- 0.005
+The average value of the planetary albedo measured during the period late 1998 to early 2001 was found to be about 0.297.

 At long term steady state conditions the energy flux of solar radiation that is absorbed by the Earth is balanced by the net infrared thermal radiation flux that is emitted by the Earth.
-Certain gases in the Earths upper atmosphere such as water vapor, carbon dioxide, ozone, methane and nitrous oxide, known as greenhouse gases, exhibit wavenumber dependent infrared radiation scattering.
-This infrared radiation scattering reduces the Earth's emissivity Ft and hence causes the average temperature at the Earth's surface to be warmer than it would be if there was no atmosphere but the same bond albedo.
+Certain gases in the Earths atmosphere such as water vapor, carbon dioxide, ozone, methane and nitrous oxide, known as greenhouse gases, exhibit wavenumber dependent infrared radiation absorption and scattering.
+This infrared radiation absorption and scattering reduces the Earh's emissivity Ft and hence causes the average temperature at the Earth's surface to be warmer than it would be if there was no atmosphere but the same albedo.
 This warming mechanism is known as the greenhouse effect.

-The greenhouse effect traps heat in the lower atmosphere.
+The greenhouse effect heats the lower portion of the atmosphere.
 The warm air rises causing convection that distributes the heat vertically.
 Wind distributes this heat horizontally over the earth's surface.
 Most of the heat is eventually radiated out into space.
 The warmed atmosphere also loses heat in cold polar and glacier regions, where this heat contributes to melting of otherwise permanent ice.

 Improper or incomplete combustion of fuels can also lead to release to the atmosphere of methane and nitrous oxide that further increase the greenhouse warming.
 The total inland average dry ground temperature increase measured far from any fossil CO2 emitter, due to man made greenhouse gases, is known as "global warming".